-I have found a new love in my cooking – Herbed Butter.
-Herbed Butter adds a new and vibrant flavor to vegetables and meats.
+This Herb Butter adds a new and vibrant flavor to vegetables and meats.
 It can also be used as a savory spread for bread and rolls.
 It’s my new delight in cooking!

-Herbed Butter gives that special touch to a meal.
+This glorious Herb Butter gives that special touch to a meal.
 I especially like to use it when serving a fancy Sunday dinner or holiday meal.
-It looks and tastes like you spent a little extra time to make the meal a memorable one.
-Herbed Butter is also a great food gift!
+It looks and tastes like you spent a little extra time to make the meal a memorable one, but really it’s super easy to make!

-I love the combination of parsley, onion, and thyme in this herbed butter recipe, but there are endless combinations of herbs and spices that you can use to suit your taste.
+I love the combination of parsley, onion, and thyme in this savory butter recipe, but there are endless combinations of herbs and spices that you can use to suit your taste.
 Use your imagination and come up with your own special recipe.
-Other herbs, flavors, and spices to try in butter are rosemary, mint, chives, turmeric, lemongrass, basil, sage, cilantro, cumin, tarragon, and lemon or lime zest.
+Try any combination of these herbs:

 - Combine all ingredients in a bowl and mix until well blended.